pyhys/minimalmodbus/doc/administrative.rst

 -----------------------
 * Manually change ``version`` in the :file:`setup.py` file.
 * Manually change the ``__version__`` and ``__status__`` fields in the :file:`.py` source files.
+* Manually change the release date in CHANGES.txt

 Check the code::